SharePoint/sp-dev-docs/docs/embedded/mslearn/m02-04-unit.md

 ## Summary

-In this section, you’ll learn how to access SharePoint Embedded Containers using the Microsoft Graph REST APIs.
+In this section, you learned how to access SharePoint Embedded Containers using the Microsoft Graph REST APIs.

 ## Next Steps